-“The demand of defunding law enforcement becomes a central demand in how we actually get real accountability and justice, because it means we are reducing the ability of law enforcement to have resources that harm our communities,” Black Lives Matter co-founder Patrisse Cullors told WBUR.
+“The demand of defunding law enforcement becomes a central demand in how we actually get real accountability and justice, because it means we are reducing the ability of law enforcement to have resources that harm our communities,” Black Lives Matter co-founder Patrisse Cullors told WBUR last year.
 “It’s not possible for the entity of law enforcement to be a compassionate, caring governmental agency in Black communities.
 That’s not the training, that’s not the institution.
 We have spent the last seven years asking for training, asking for body cameras.
 The body cameras have done nothing more than show us what’s happened over and over again.
 The training has done nothing but show us that law enforcement and the culture of law enforcement is incapable of changing.”

 If you are interested in joining the movement to defund the police, below are action steps and resources.